-You can transfer ATLAS.ti 22 projects to the web version and vice versa, ATLAS.ti web projects to ATLAS.ti 22.
+You can transfer ATLAS.ti projects to the web version and vice versa.
 The latter is the recommended option - begin your work in the Web version, especially if you are interested in synchronous coding with a team.
 If you want to use the functionality of the desktop version, export your project and import it into the desktop version.
 If you transfer a desktop project to ATLAS.ti web, the formatting of document changes as online you work in a browser.
-Therefore, you cannot set up a mixed team work project where some people work in the desktop version and others in the web version.
+Therefore, you cannot set up a mixed team work project where some people work in the desktop version.

-ATLAS.ti 22 projects cannot be used in previous versions.
+ATLAS.ti projects cannot be opened by previous versions of ATLAS.ti.